dbt-labs/docs.getdbt.com/website/docs/guides/qs-cloud-cli.md

 ### Change branches

-You can quickly change branches without fully pushing to your git provider (such as GitHub):
+You can quickly change branches without fully pushing to your Git provider (such as GitHub):

 ```shell
 git checkout -b my-new-branch